Chapter 9 : Rescues

 I pushed passed her into the bathroom.
 ‘It’s just a figure of speech Lavender and if you must know, Victor was a better kisser than Cormac,’ I lied quickly, saying anything to get her off of my back.
 Although in truth, Victor had been better than Cormac, but Ron’s kiss was still the best kiss I had ever had.
 I would just never admit that to her.
 Or anyone else.

 ‘Nope, just the two of them.
-Now if you’re finished with your interrogation, then I would actually like to get changed,’ I said, closing the door in her face, glad to be finally escaping the interrogation.
+Now if you’re finished with your interrogation, then I would actually like to get changed,’ I said, closing the door in her face, glad to be finally escaping the endless questioning.